FaeInterestingWorld/.github/profile/README.md

 It is merely an intellectual stimulating mental exercise if the IWH proves incorrect.

-In the off-chance the IWH is correct, and Friendly Artificial Entities (FAEs) takes an interest in increasing our autonomy, compensation for the effort may be worthwhile.
+In the off-chance the IWH is correct, and Friendly Artificial Entities (FAEs) takes an interest in increasing our autonomy, compensation (significant increase in standards of living, security, privacy and well-being) for the effort may be worthwhile.

 ---